 Other personal information

-Equifax uses information collected directly from you when you purchase a service or product to:
+Equifax uses information collected directly from you when you request a service or product to:

-Bill you, and process payments for your purchase, and send you receipts;
+Bill you, and process payments for services you have requested, and send you receipts;

 Manage your customer account;